 The De Beaumont cinquefoil appears on the appear sectionhaving been associated with the county since at least 1784 when it appeared on ‘A New Map Of The Counties Of Leicester And Rutland Drawn From The Latest Authorities’ by Thomas Conder

 A cinquefoil also appears on a number of civic arms of towns in the county and on the arms of the local university

 Leicestershire is also closely associated with a fox, it is the crest of the council’s arms

 and is deployed as a modern logo

-Although originally marking the county’s status as the home of organised hunting the device has since Whilst originally adopted in token of the origin of organised hunting in the county, the device is today proudly used to symbolise Leicestershire itself superseding the original reference.
+Originally marking the county’s status as the home of organised hunting, the device is now proudly and widely used to symbolise Leicestershire itself, superseding the original reference.